kevinrenskers/mixedcase.nl/content/apps/index.md

 ## Sling
 ![screenshots](sling.jpg)

 "Your business in your pocket."
-Sling is a complete tool for managing your business, with a newsfeeds, chat and shifts planning.
+Sling is a complete tool for managing your business, with a newsfeed, chat function, shift scheduling and to-do tasks.
+It’s specifically built for hourly workers (think bars, restaurants, hotels, hospitals) and their managers.
+Managers can create complete shift schedules in advance, and employees can request time off, swap shifts amongst each other and apply for available shifts.
 [App Store (universal, free)](https://itunes.apple.com/us/app/sling-stay-in-sync-your-team/id922995624?mt=8)